-The final assessment (assmfnl\c) is made after all work-up is completed and considers the full screening process including any diagnostic work-up prompted by a finding on the screening exam; thus, the final assessment is useful for evaluating woman-level screening outcomes, and may be viewed as more patient-centered compared to radiologist performance measures that only consider the initial assessment based on screening views only.
+The final assessment (assmfnl\c) is given after all work-up is completed and considers the full screening process including any diagnostic work-up prompted by a finding on the screening exam; thus, the final assessment is useful for evaluating woman-level screening outcomes, and may be viewed as more patient-centered compared to radiologist performance measures that only consider the initial assessment based on screening views only.
 Final assessment should also be used when evaluating diagnostic or surveillance mammography.

-Exams with a BI-RADS 0 initial assessment or missing assessment with another exam on the same day are resolved for final assessment, using the algorithm below.
-For all other exams, the final assessment is taken to be the overall assessment (assmtot\c).
+Exams with an overall assessment ( $assmtot\c$ ) of BI-RADS 0 and exams with a missing assessment are followed for 90 days to determine the final assessment, using the algorithm below.
+For all other exams, the final assessment is taken to be the overall assessment ( $assmtot\ c$ ).
 The BCSC method for resolving BI-RADS 0 has been refined over time.

-This follow-up algorithm for final assessment was implemented in 2016 (0315b data):
+A follow-up algorithm for final assessment was first implemented in 2016 (0315b data) and has been updated over the years.
+The table below reflects the algorithm implemented in 2024 (2023 data):

-Follow-up algorithm for final assessment (applies to mammography and MRI)
+Follow-up algorithm for final assessment